RSachinShetty/scenario-examples/CKA/pod-svc/finish.md

 ### WELL DONE !

-You solved this Storage Challenges!
+You solved this Workloads & Scheduling Challenges!